AtuhurraSolomon/biologreen-java-sdk/README.md

         } catch (BioLogreenApiException e) {
             System.err.println("API Error: " + e.getMessage() + " (Status Code: " + e.getStatusCode() + ")");
-        } catch (java.io.IOException e) {
+        } catch (IOException e) {
             System.err.println("Network or File Error: " + e.getMessage());
         }
     }
 }

 Contributing

 Suggestions and contributions are welcome.
 Please open an issue or a pull request on the GitHub repository to suggest changes.

 License

-This SDK is licensed under the MIT License with The Commons Clause.
+This SDK is licenAsed under the MIT License.
 See the LICENSE file for more details.